metayeti/YABS.js/README.md

 - `--version` Displays version info.
 - `--help` Opens online help.
 - `--nofail` In a [batch build](#5-batch-building), keep going when one of the builds fails.

-## Possible future features

-This is a wishlist of features that might at some point be implemented.

-- Running custom scripts pre- and post- build.

 ## Thanks